acme-networks/acme-public-docs/faq/faq_en.md

   - Important service updates and maintenance notifications will be displayed directly in the app;
   - New features and optimizations will be pushed through app notifications.
 - **Email notifications**:
-  - For material changes to terms, AcmeVPN will notify users in advance via email, in-app notifications, website announcements, and other means (see Article 4.3 of the Terms of Service).
+  - For material changes to terms, AcmeVPN shall notify users in advance via email, in-app notifications, website announcements, and other means (see Article 4.3 of the Terms of Service).
 - **Official website**:
   - Latest service terms, Privacy Policy, and other document updates;
   - Service status and maintenance announcements.